Sirajunnasihin/laravel-cms/README.md

 * Log Viewer
 * Notification
   * Dashboard and details view
+* RSS Feed

 # User Guide

 ## Installation

 Follow the steps mentioned below to install and run the project.
-You may find more details about the installation in [Installation Wiki](https://github.com/nasirkhan/laravel-starter/wiki/Installation).

 1. Clone or download the repository
 2. Go to the project directory and run `composer install`